Eortvald/02467_group4/content/network-analysis.md

 :-------------------------:|:-------------------------:
 <img src="/images/snack_foods.png" alt="drawing" width="400"/>  |

 The words from the wordclouds is in great accordance with the associated dominating food categories for each community.
-We only see words that are specific for each of the categories/communities
+We only see words that are specific for each of the categories/communities.
 Since the wordclouds are made from TF-IDF, words that are common in all categories, such as "good" and "great" are not in the wordclouds, even though these are by far the most occuring words in the reviews.
+Also, we chose not to use stemmning with means that we are able to display the original words used in the review without causing confusion with stemmed words.
+However, this also means that some of the wordclouds contain redundant wors.
+E.g. the "Beverages" wordcloud contain multiple variations of K-cups, which does not add anything unique to the wordcloud.
+But again, this is a tradeoff, that allow us toshow the original words from the reviews.